Jbleezy/BO1-Reimagined/README.md

 * All trap triggers now display active and cooldown hintstrings
 * All traps now take players' points as soon as the trigger is activated
 * Fixed traps showing damage FX when player is spectating if the player bled out in a trap and the trap is active
+* Fixed a bug where sometimes traps would not kill players

 ### Electric Traps (All Maps)
+* Increased player damage with Jugger-Nog from 16 to 25
+* No longer instantly kills players with 100 health or less if they have Jugger-Nog
 * Decreased stun duration from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)
 * Only the trap handle that was activated now moves down